agntcy/slim-spec/draft-agntcy-slim.md

 * Handling subscription updates, additions, and removals
 * Ensuring efficient and reliable message delivery

-By maintaining these tables, Gateway Nodes facilitate seamless communication and message distribution in the AGP network, enabling real-time interactive AI applications at scale.
+By maintaining these tables, Meassaging Nodes facilitate seamless communication and message distribution in a SLIM network, enabling real-time interactive AI applications at scale.

 # Security Considerations

-The Agent Gateway Protocol (AGP) relies on the Messaging Layer Security (MLS) protocol to provide end-to-end security for group communications between agents.
+SLIM relies on the Messaging Layer Security (MLS) protocol to provide end-to-end security for group communications between agents.

 ## MLS Integration

-AGP uses MLS for the following security properties:
+SLI uses MLS for the following security properties:

 * End-to-end encryption for all agent communications
 * Forward secrecy and post-compromise security